-Why is no salary range included in recruitment adverts from the office of the Auditor-General of South Africa?
+Why is no salary range included in recruitment adverts from the office of the Auditor-General, South Africa?

 If including salary ranges in recruitment adverts is considered fair practice and FAIR being in keeping with S23.1 of the Constitution, why does the Auditor General adopt pay secrecy?